 - Reviewing development proposals for parcels within the town center before they are presented to the Montgomery County Planning Board

-- Developing recommendations for Capital Improvement Projects
+- Develop recommendations for Capital Improvement Projects, and